-If you’ve been suffering from migraine headaches, what you might not know is that there are many different types of headaches, which often get misdiagnosed.
-Because of this, we frequently see patients who have suffered for years, trying multiple medications and treatments, all with little to no relief.
+If you’ve been suffering from migraine headaches, you might not know there are many different types of headaches.
+Because of this, they are often misdiagnosed.
+As a result, we frequently see patients who have suffered for years, trying multiple medications and treatments, all with little to no relief.
 Why?
-Because they have been diagnosed with “migraine” or “tension” headaches, when in reality, one of the most commonly misdiagnosed headaches types is cervicogenic.
+Because they have been diagnosed with “migraine” or “tension” headaches.
+In reality, one of the most commonly misdiagnosed headaches types is cervicogenic.

 What Makes A Cervicogenic Headache Different?

 Simply put, a cervicogenic headache means a headache that is originating from your neck.
-The headache you feel is a type of referred pain, meaning the pain is felt in an area different than the source or cause.
+To clarify, the headache you feel is a type of referred pain.
+In other words, you feel pain in an area different than the source or cause.
 Typically, the issue lies in the upper joints and muscles of the neck, which leads to decreased neck range of motion and increased tightness/stiffness.

 How To Identify It?

 - Cervicogenic headaches are usually unilateral, meaning they occur on one side of the head and face.